polyaxon/polyaxon/site/docs/core/python-library/index.md

 ### Reading a single file

-Sometimes you might not know the content of file, Polyaxon provides a generic function to resolve the content of a file(s) to the correct specification kind.
+Sometimes you might not know the content of a file, Polyaxon provides a generic function to resolve the content of a file(s) to the correct specification kind.

 ```python
 from polyaxon.polyaxonfile import check_polyaxonfile